 At other key moments in history the British intervened in continental affairs by landing armies across the channel and paying a dear price in lives and resources to tip the scales against Philip II, Louis XIV, Napoleon, the kaiser and Hitler.

-Britain joined, but not right away
+Britain joined the European community, but not right away

 French foreign minister Robert Schuman promoted the idea of a European community as a means to make war between France and Germany “not merely unthinkable, but materially impossible.”